inimist/cakephp-captcha/README.md

 ###In Controller

-Add in the top definitions, in $components and $helpers in your controller.
+Add in the top definitions, in $uses, $components and $helpers in your controller, as per the CakePHP convensions.

     var $components = array('Captcha'=>array('Model'=>'Signup',
     'field'=>'captcha'));//'Captcha'

     var $uses = array('CurrentModel'); //replace "CurrentModel" with your current.
-The default model in this example is "Signup" public $helpers = array('Captcha'); // and the default helpers like Form, Session, HTML etc
+The default model in this example is "Signup"

+    public $helpers = array('Captcha'); // and the default helpers like Form, Session, HTML etc

+    //(Thanks to "Vasile Martiniuc" for pointing out the error due to different model than Signup in $uses :))

 Note: "*captcha*" is the field name for which we are binding this captcha here in examples.
 Replace with